cchurch/api-docs/source/includes/_api_user.md

 ]
 ```

 Returns array of arrays, with each sub-array representing a user available to the current user.
-Please note that the ListUser model definition below has property keys, but that's only for reference purposes since it's actually just a standard array.
+Please note that the model definition below has property keys, but that's only for reference purposes since it's actually just a standard array.

 ### HTTP Request